The narrative describes a market the metrics do not yet reflect.

 Yes.
 Best done before going to market.
 Many founders run it after a stalled round before re-launching.

-SCNext diagnostic route
+SCNext marketing audit route

 Problem